top of page

 Your Reno Business and Your Neighbours

 This post is a bit of a departure for the Plan4 website. it's kinda philosophical.
 I'm aiming this post at tradespeople, and I talk about lessons I learned about interacting with home owners and working to make housing more sustainable over the past three decades.
-I'm especially concerned about what I see happening during the pandemic.
+I'm especially concerned about what I saw happening during the pandemic.

 This leads me to something that I think has needed to be said for years.